brentd09/CourseInfo/Microsoft/Azure/AZ103/QandA.md

 Question  | Answer
 ---|---
 Azure stack? | This is Microsoft's answer to OpenStack,   Azure Stack is basically the same APIs, tools and processes that power Azure, but it’s intended to be hosted on-premises in private cloud scenarios.
-This started as a software platform and now is available as hardware solutions.[Azure Intro](https://channel9.msdn.com/Blogs/azurestack/Introducing-Microsoft-Azure-Stack?term=azure%20stack&lang-en=true)
+This started as a software platform and now is available as hardware solutions.<BR>[Azure Intro](https://channel9.msdn.com/Blogs/azurestack/Introducing-Microsoft-Azure-Stack?term=azure%20stack&lang-en=true)
 Azure Arc | Organize and govern across environments - Get databases, Kubernetes clusters, and servers sprawling across on-premises, edge and multicloud environments under control by centrally organizing and governing from a single place.
 Utilising the power of Azure Stack.

   |